 Christmastime provides many opportunities to incorporate homeschooling into the busy holiday preparations.
 Even if you’re taking a break from formal homeschooling during the Christmas holiday, there are easy ways to add learning to holiday fun.
 Adding Christmas math into your kitchen is a great way to change up your homeschool math class for the holidays!

 It’s no secret that I’m no mathematician, so I’m always looking for ways to make math fun for both my kids and I. Since we follow a child led homeschooling method, its important that I add hands-on math activities to things my children actually enjoy doing.

-As we’re heading into the Christmas season many of us will be spending quite a bit of time in the kitchen baking delicious goodies, preparing Christmas dinner menus, grocery shopping lists and more.
+As we’re heading into the Christmas season many of us will be spending quite a bit of time in the kitchen.
+From baking delicious goodies to preparing Christmas dinner menus.
+Creating grocery shopping lists and SO much more.
 This year take advantage of this time and teach Christmas math in the kitchen!

 Christmas math in the kitchen is a great way to make learning math fun and easy!
 The best part of the lesson is the reward waiting at the end of your time together in the kitchen.
 Whether it be a delicious dessert or a satisfying dinner, there is something to look forward to following your Christmas math lesson!